Direct Speech Translation for Automatic Subtitling: Background

 \subsection{Automatic Subtitling}

-Attempts to (semi-)automatize the subtitling process have been done with cascade architectures by adapting the MT module to subtitling with the goal of producing shorter and compressed texts compared to standard MT.
-This has been performed either using statistical approaches trained on subtitling corpora \citep{volk-etal-2010-machine,etchegoyhen-etal-2014-machine,smtsubtitling} or by developing specifically tailored decoding solutions on both statistical \citep{aziz-etal-2012-cross} and neural models \citep{matusov-etal-2019-customizing}.
-Another research direction consists in controlling the MT output length in order to satisfy isometric subtitle requirements between source transcripts and target translations \citep{lakew-etal-2019-controlling,matusov2020flexible,isometric2021,isometric2022}.\footnote{Due to its increasing interest, the isometric task has become part of the IWSLT 2022 evaluation campaign (\url{https://iwslt.org/2022/isometric}).} To the best of our knowledge, only \citet{karakanta-etal-2020-42} built a direct ST model for subtitling , but their solution covers only translation and segmentation into subtitles, without considering timestamp prediction.
-Similarly, \citet{karakanta-etal-2021-flexibility} compared the consistency between captions and subtitles of cascade and direct systems, without however addressing the timestamp generation.
+Attempts to (semi-)automatize the subtitling process have been done with cascade systems made of an ASR, a segmenter, and an MT model.
+Most works focused on adapting the MT module to subtitling with the goal of producing shorter and compressed texts.
+This has been performed either using statistical approaches trained on subtitling corpora \citep{volk-etal-2010-machine,etchegoyhen-etal-2014-machine,smtsubtitling} or by developing specifically tailored decoding solutions on statistical \citep{aziz-etal-2012-cross} and neural models \citep{matusov-etal-2019-customizing}.
+In particular, recent research efforts focused on controlling the MT output length so as to satisfy isometric requirements between source transcripts and target translations \citep{lakew-etal-2019-controlling,matusov2020flexible,isometric2021,isometric2022}.
+In addition, \citep{ktem2019ProsodicPA,Federico2020,9414966,tam22_interspeech,Effendi2022DurationMO} proved the usefulness of injecting prosody information about speech cues, such as pauses, in determining subtitle boundaries.
+Given the possibility for direct ST systems to access this information and their advantages mentioned in \S\ref{subsec:direct}, \citet{karakanta-etal-2020-42,karakanta-etal-2021-flexibility} built the only (to the best of our knowledge) automatic subtitling system using a direct ST model, confirming with their results that the ability of direct ST systems to leverage prosody has particular importance for subtitle segmentation.
+However, their solution only covers the translation and segmentation into subtitles, neglecting the timestamp generation.
+Our study is hence the first to complete the entire subtitling process with a direct ST model and to evaluate its performance on all aspects of the subtitling task.